 Eat Nabati is Kensington Market’s newest eatery, opening on Baldwin Street, smack dab in the middle of this whole pandemic thing.
-Joining their sister restaurant just west in Oakville, Dar Nabati, Eat Nabati offers vegan takes on owner Israa Ali’s own experience, inspired from recipes hailing from the coastal city of Alexandria, on the Mediterranean, in northern Egypt.
+Joining their sister restaurant just west in Oakville, Dar Nabati, Eat Nabati offers vegan takes on owner Israa Ali’s own experience, inspired by recipes hailing from the coastal city of Alexandria, on the Mediterranean, in northern Egypt.

-The tidy space features a few tables, including a wrap around ledge for views of the busy market.
-Grab and go is popular here, but it’s nice to know you can perch inside safely.
+The tidy space features a few tables, including a wrap-around ledge for views of the busy market.
+Grab-and-go is popular here, but it’s nice to know you can perch inside safely.
 A colourful mural by Rowell Soller makes for a visual pop and a matchy tie-in for the painted streets just outside.
 The space, as my teen would qualify, vibes.

-A popular lunch time pick- Baba Shawarma
+A popular lunchtime pick- Baba Shawarma

 “The recipes are all inspired by food I grew up eating.
 It’s mostly Egyptian food, but more specifically from the city of Alexandria, on the Mediterranean coast of northern Egypt.
 When going through the process of creating the dishes, I discovered that if you’re getting the right texture and flavour, then it doesn’t matter if it has meat or not.
 I knew that I had things done right when even my mom couldn’t tell the difference!
 Our food is neither completely raw vegan, nor ‘junk food’ vegan, it’s tailored to what you need.
 Whether you want fries in your falafel pita, or baked cauliflower and beet tahini on mujaddara (spiced rice and lentils with fried onions).“Israa Ali, Eat Nabati